AlanRockefeller/inat.finder.py/README.md

 ## How It Works

-1. The script first verifies that the specified genus or username exists on iNaturalist
+1. The script first verifies that the specified genus or username exists on iNaturalist (API error messages are now more detailed).
-2. If a URL is provided, the script extracts the observation number from it
+2. If a URL is provided, the script extracts the observation number from it.
-3. For very short numbers (5 digits or less), it suggests checking Mushroom Observer
+3. For very short numbers (5 digits or less), it suggests checking Mushroom Observer.
-4. The script checks if the original observation number already matches the specified genus or username
+4. The script checks if the original observation number already matches the specified genus or username.
-5. If not, it generates all possible variations of the number with the specified number of digits changed
+5. If not, it generates all possible variations of the number with the specified number of digits changed (generation logic for multiple differing digits is now corrected and robust).
-6. For short numbers (<9 digits), it also generates variations with 1-2 digits added at the beginning and/or end
+6. For short numbers (<9 digits), it also generates variations with 1-2 digits added at the beginning and/or end (this logic has been refactored for clarity).
-7. It batches these variations to efficiently query the iNaturalist API (200 IDs per request)
+7. It batches these variations to efficiently query the iNaturalist API (200 IDs per request).
-8. For each observation found, it checks if the genus or username matches what you're looking for
+8. For each observation found, it checks if the genus or username matches what you're looking for.
-9. It presents all matching observations, including the creator username and direct links to view them on iNaturalist.org
+9. It presents all matching observations, including the creator username and direct links to view them on iNaturalist.org.
+10. The progress bar's Estimated Time of Arrival (ETA) is now more accurate due to a refined calculation method.

 ## Performance Considerations